clarinsi/cordex/README.md

 Default value `sl`.
 Parameter that enables postprocessing for specific languages.
 Should contain lowercased 2-letter country abbreviation.

 #### jos_depparse_lang
-Default value `en`.
+Default value `sl`.
 When using JOS system, extraction will work with Slovenian (`sl`) or English (`en`) dependency parsing tags.
 This is not connected to UD dependency parsing in any way.

 ## Execution
 During this step extraction executes.